ActiveCampaign/postmark-wordpress/readme.txt

 If you don't already have a Postmark account, you can get one in minutes, sign up at https://postmarkapp.com

+Check out our video on how to set up the Postmark for WordPress plugin [here](https://postmarkapp.com/webinars/postmark-wordpress).

 == Installation ==

 1. Upload postmark directory to your /wp-content/plugins directory